dwrobel/flatcam/README.md

 - working on the Calibrate Excellon Tool
 - finished the GUI layout for the Calibrate Excellon Tool
 - start working on QRCode Tool - not working yet
+- start working on QRCode Tool - serching for alternatives

 21.10.2019